-For the past four months or so I’ve been coercing the husband into eating vegetarian at least one night per week.
-We’ve been pretty good about sticking to this plan, even though he doesn’t quite understand why we do it.
+I’ve been working to eat vegetarian at least one night per week.
+We’ve been pretty good about sticking to this plan.
 Personally, I think it’s a good idea for three reasons:

 1) It’s healthy.